ssbc/muxrpc/README.md

 ## Permissions

-muxrpc includes a helper module for defining permissions. it implements a simlpe allow/deny list to define permissions for a given connection.
+muxrpc includes a helper module for defining permissions. it implements a simple allow/deny list to define permissions for a given connection.

 ``` js